Today is my first day as an intern for a non-profit organization and I have to admit, it has gone extremely well!

 Some sweet and slightly unrelated news, once I arrived home today, I saw I received a letter from my school.
 I almost chucked it in the trash, but I’m happy I didn’t.
 Upon opening it, I learned I am on the Dean’s List!
 It’s absolutely wonderful because I definitely worked my butt off last semester to get on that list and it paid off.
 I’m such a boss.
 And Spring Break has begun.
 This really can’t get any better.

-Moving on, Robert and I had an ultrasound yesterday because, during our visit last month, our little Baby decided to flip face-down and spine up, making it difficult for the nurse and doctor to get a good photo of the heart.
+Moving on, my husband and I had an ultrasound yesterday because, during our visit last month, our little Baby decided to flip face-down and spine up, making it difficult for the nurse and doctor to get a good photo of the heart.
 And can you take a wild guess what happened this time?
 Baby was face-down and refused to budge.
 Again.

 Even after the nurse “jiggled” baby around for a good while and I flipped from one side to another.
 All of this with a full bladder, mind you.
 Not a thing worked.
 Meaning we’ve got one lazy kid on the way.
 Well, not too lazy since Baby was kicking back for every nudge we gave.
 My mom says it’s karma in the works.